Inside: The story of how we came to buy this outdated, neglected, strange fixer upper and made it into our southern

 So how did it end up being our dream home?

 I stumbled upon the house while surfing the internet from our paid-off home just a few miles away.
 Our house was lovely but lacked a few bucket list items that my husband and I had always wanted, but didn’t make financial sense to add to that house.

 On a whim, we took a drive by the property and were immediately smitten with the exterior and its southern charm – lots of French doors, balconies, and a park-like front yard full of trees surrounded by a wrought iron fence.

-We couldn’t wait to see the inside and we asked a realtor friend to show us the house that week.
-When she met us outside the nicest thing she could come up with before we went in was, “Ummmm…. it is quite ‘unique’ and needs A LOT of love.”
+We couldn’t wait to see the inside and we immediately asked a realtor friend to show us the house.
+When she met us outside, the nicest thing she could come up with before we went in was, “Ummmm…. it is quite ‘unique’, and it needs A LOT of love.”
 We’re thinking it couldn’t be that bad.

 The tour had us convinced that the original owner was completely crazy, and yet creative.
-I found that I couldn’t stop talking trash about that house for two weeks and its bizarreness, disrepair, and filthy state.
+I couldn’t stop talking trash about that house for two weeks and its bizarreness, disrepair, and filthy state.

 Its layout made no sense overall and too many ideas and features had been crammed into each room.

 Despite all of this, we just couldn’t get this strange house out of our heads.

 Having grown up in Louisiana, we love everything southern.
 Although we have been Texans now for over 30 years, our style still gravitates toward “southern traditional”, not “Texas ranch”.
 We’ve also never wanted the same house as everyone else on the block.

 Whenever we drive around looking at houses, I’ve always told my husband of my favorites, “That’s a ‘Father of the Bride’ house” – meaning it has a special charm.